 Lateral – The power of imagination

-If you visit their page, you will see something very curious, as each headshot will look where your mouse is.
+If you visit their meet the team page, you will see something very curious, as each headshot will look where your mouse is.
 Additionally, when highlighting an individual’s photo, the others will all look at it.
 These interactive employee profiles make us smile when we see them.

 Kickstarter – Personal approach

-The Kickstarter page shows its employee biographies alongside a small summary where you can see the commitment that each one has with the website.
+The Kickstarter meet the team page shows its employee biographies alongside a small summary where you can see the commitment that each one has with the website.
 This also allows us to see their tastes in terms of projects, and how many they have personally endorsed.

 Sub Rosa – The objects that describe us